-D13 Number Unit Type D13 Maximum number of credits or courses that may be 66 aradit baura transferred from a two-year institution: 66 credit hours
+D13 Number Unit Type D13 Maximum number of credits or courses that may be 66 Cradita transferred from a two-year institution: 66 Credits

-D14 Number Unit Type D14 Maximum number of credits or courses that may be 02 credit hours transferred from a four-year institution: 92 credit nours
+D14 Number Unit Type D14 Maximum number of credits or courses that may be 00 One dite transferred from a four-year institution: 92 Credits

-- D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:45.00 - D17 Describe other transfer credit policies: Maximum of 60 semester hours of transfer credit is granted for coursework, minimum grade of C required, completed at a regionally accredited institution.
-Credits are also granted for work completed through the College Entrance Examination Board's Advanced Placement (AP) Program or departmental challenge examinations.
-Grades from other colleges/universities do not transfer into student's GPA.
-Only course and credits are posted from previous colleges to transcript.
+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00

+D17 Describe other transfer credit policies: Maximum of 21 semester hours of transfer credit granted for courses which carry a C or better grade and represent applied arts and sciences, including skill in a musical instrument, ceramics, arts and crafts, etc. Maximum of 60 semester hours of transfer credit will be granted (if posted to an official transcript of a regionally accredited institution) for work completed through the College Entrance Examination Board's Advance Placement (AP) Program or departmental challenge examinations.
+Grades from other colleges/universalities do not transfer into student's GPA.
+Only courses and credits are posted from previous colleges to CNU transcript.